 Daily Complex Traumas as Continual Life Catastrophes

-Complex post-traumatic stress disorder (C-PTSD; also known as complex trauma disorder) is a psychological state of being that can develop in response to prolonged, repeated experiences of interpersonal/intrapersonal powerlessness in which an individual feels that they have little or no chance of escape.
-Poverty, chronic resourcelessness, and chronic loss results in debilitating depression, anxieties, perceived powerlessness, and social alienation.
+Complex post-traumatic stress disorder (C-PTSD; also known as complex trauma disorder) is a psychological state of being that can develop in response to prolonged, repeated experiences of interpersonal and intrapersonal powerlessness in which an individual feels that they have little or no chance of escape.
+Poverty, permanent lack of resources, and chronic loss results in debilitating depression, anxieties, perceived powerlessness, and social alienation.

-These catastrophic conditions are engineered and planned states of being by callous economic, educational, and health policies of mass incarceration, criminalization, ethnic cleansing, culturally insensitive medical practices, and the exploitation of workers combine to create mass profits for others.
-Relief and quailty health care for marginalized communities comes only through confronting the policies and cultural context by which such policies manifest.
+These catastrophic and systemic conditions are engineered and planned states of being by callous economic, educational, and health policies of mass incarceration, criminalization, ethnic cleansing, culturally insensitive medical practices, and the exploitation of workers combine to create mass profits for others.
+Relief and quality health care for marginalized communities comes only through confronting the policies and cultural context by which such policies are constructed and manifest.

 On COVID-19 & Health Disparities